SZ330/ARM-Based-5-Stage-Pipeline-CPU/README.md

 If you are currently enrolled in EE 469 or a similar course:

 **Do not copy or submit this code as your own work.**
-Doing so may violate your institution’s academic integrity policies.
+Doing so may violate academic integrity policies.

 ---

-## Repository Structure